 Try this healthy, mayo-free Honey Mustard Dressing recipe!
 Made with yogurt and flavored with chopped herbs, it's a light and delightful sauce for any dish.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.

-- ⅓ cup raw honey - honey has numerous health benefits including anti-microbial, anti-inflammatory, anti-cancer and antioxidant properties.
-It also has several other nutritional benefits.
-We can certainly add it to the healthy foods group.
+- raw honey - honey has numerous health benefits including anti-microbial, anti-inflammatory, anti-cancer and antioxidant properties.

 how to make honey mustard dressing from scratch with no mayo

-- Sandwiches - use it for your sandwiches.
-Simply spoon some sauce on top of your deli or sandwich meat.
+- Spoon some of the sauce on top of your deli or sandwich meat.

-- Low carb version: - Use full-fat yoghurt and replace the honey with Keto maple syrup.
+- Low Carb: Opt for full-fat yogurt and Keto maple syrup.

 more healthy recipes to love!